SAP/spartacus-docs/_pages/home/updating-to-version-5/updating-to-version-5.md

 ## Upgrading Your Angular Libraries

-Before upgrading Spartacus to 5.0, you first need to make sure your Angular libraries are up to date.
+Before upgrading Spartacus to version 5.0, you first need to make sure your Angular libraries are up to date.
 Spartacus 5.0 requires Angular 14.

 You can upgrade your application to Angular 14 as follows: